weekanda7/Metisse/docs/metis.md

 ## ImageRecognitionResult

 ImageRecognitionResult is a class containing information related to the image recognition result.
-This class can be used to store and manage the results of image recognition operations performed by metis.
+This class can be used to store and manage the results of image recognition operations performed by metisse.

 ### Attributes: